hashicorp/terraform-provider-vsphere/website/docs/r/vapp_container.html.markdown

 # vsphere\_vapp\_container

-The `vsphere_vApp_container` resource can be used to create and manage Virtual Appliances.
+The `vsphere_vapp_container` resource can be used to create and manage vApps.

-For more information on vSphere Virtual Appliances, see [this page][ref-vsphere-vapp].
+For more information on vSphere vApps, see [this page][ref-vsphere-vapp].

 [ref-vsphere-vapp]: https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vm_admin.doc/GUID-2A95EBB8-1779-40FA-B4FB-4D0845750879.html